Introduction

 We just finished exploring the Agriates Desert and had spent an amazing day discovering the secluded beaches of Saleccia and Lotu.

-The next step of our Road trip was to visit the Balagne region and all its picturesque villages and towns.
-Our original plan was to visit as many as possible, however, after discussing with our host in Saint-Florent, it seemed impossible to do them all in 1 day.
+The next step of our Corsican Road trip was to visit the Balagne region and all its picturesque villages and towns.
+Our original plan was to visit as many as possible; however, after discussing with our host in Saint-Florent, it became clear that we couldn’t do them all in 1 day.
 So, we focus on the most beautiful ones.

-Our journey started in Sant-Florent, where, after breakfast, it was time for the adventure to start.
-Our first stop was Île Rousse, but along the way there we stopped at a few viewpoints.
-That day we were lucky and a petanque tournament was taking place in Ile Rousse, people were playing everywhere, it was amazing.
+Our journey began in Sant-Florent, where, after breakfast, it was time to start the adventure.
+Our first stop was Île Rousse, but along the way there, we stopped at a few viewpoints.
+That day we were lucky, and a pétanque tournament was taking place in Île-Rousse.
+People were playing everywhere; it was amazing.

-Our next stop was Pigna and then Sant’ Antonino, two of the most beautiful villages of Balagne.
+Our next stop was Pigna, followed by Sant’ Antonino, two of the most beautiful villages in Balagne.
 Both are equally beautiful and worth the visit.

 To finish the day, we drove and explored Calvi, one of Corsica’s main cities.

-Oh, and if you wonder what is Balagne: it is a region known for its stunning hilltop villages, olive groves, and breathtaking coastal views.
+Oh, and if you wonder what Balagne is: it is a region known for its stunning hilltop villages, olive groves, and breathtaking coastal views.
 Often called the “Garden of Corsica,” it offers a perfect mix of history, culture, and nature, with picturesque medieval villages overlooking the Mediterranean.

 Getting there